lakshyarathore007/geniehub007/README.txt

 git restore <file>  = is going to delete which is not commit yet and is in staging area.

-git restore --staged <file>  = restore files from staging area to the working area.
+git restore --staged <file>  = it removes files from changes from staging area to the working area. this only works if changes are in your staging area.